Circle of Song Online: A 5-week singing experience on Zoom

-We work hard to make our programs financially accessible, while ensuring that the true costs are covered.
-When we receive grant funding towards our programs, we name the true cost of the program in order to allow those who are able to pay this cost.
+We work hard to make our programs financially accessible to all!
 If you need financial support, we really would like to receive your application as soon as possible.

 Chris is a graduate of the Community Choir Leadership Training program (Ubuntu Choirs Network), a registered Voice Movement Therapy (VMT) practitioner and a veteran singer-songwriter.
 She continues to study vocal improvisation and Circle Singing with Rhiannon and Bobby McFerrin, and authentic movement with Margie Gillis.